daattali/shinyalert/README.md

 closes automatically as a result of the timer, no value is returned from the modal.

-The return value of the modal can be accessed via `input$shinyalert` in the Shiny server’s code, as if it were a regular Shiny input.
+The return value of the modal can be accessed via `input$shinyalert` (or using a different input ID if you specify the `inputId` parameter) in the Shiny server’s code, as if it were a regular Shiny input.
 The return value can also be accessed using the *[modal callbacks](#callbacks)*.